-TSP (Top SPace) BSP (Bottom SPace) G# (Graph) Indicates a space on the top.
-Indicates a space on the bottom.
-Indicates each graph. (# is the graph number) SP# (SPace) Indicates the space between each graph. (# is the space number) Height/number of lines: Sets the graph (G#) or number of lines. space (SP#) to print on the recording paper by the height or When setting by height t, it is set in increments of 2.5 mm (the height of one line).
-Line number: Displays the line numb er of the print position.
-Grid: lisplaying/printing of the grid. n "8.2.4 Printer" or the grid setting in "8.3.3 Display Setup".
+TSP (Top SPace) Indicates a space on the top.
+BSP (Bottom SPace) Indicates a space on the bottom.
+G# (Graph) Indicates each graph. (# is the graph number) SP# (SPace) Indicates the space between each graph. (# is the space number)

-8. Setup Details - 8.2.
-Recording Setup
+Height/number of lines:

+Sets the graph (G#) or space (SP#) to print on the recording paper by the height or number of lines.

+When setting by height, it is set in increments of 2.5 mm (the height of one line).

+Line number: Displays the line number of the print position.

-- (4) TSP/BSP: Enable/disable the TSP (Top SPace) and BSP (Bottom SPace) display settings. - (5) Initialize: Initializes the division setting of the currently selected division count. - (6) Print preview: Opens a screen displaying a print preview of the Y-T waveform.
+Grid: Enables/disables the displaying/printing of the grid.
+Enable "Text to Print" in "8.2.4 Printer" or the grid setting in "8.3.3 Display Setup".
+(4) TSP/BSP: Enable/disable the TSP (Top SPace) and BSP (Bottom SPace) display settings.
+(5) Initialize: Initializes the division setting of the currently selected division count.
+(6) Print preview: Opens a screen displaying a print preview of the Y-T waveform.

 This enables you to check the print position of the grid and "Printing Setup" and "Text to Print" in "8.2.4 Printer".